fqd511/background/README.md

 > A tool to render different backgrounds, background code are from website like codepen.io

+## WARNING

+this repository is abandoned , do not use it

 ## What is this?

 When you found an amazing css effect on website like codepen.io, but it's in seperate files(html, javascript, css), you cannot use it in your project immediately,and here I offer a solution: